beginner-corp/docs.begin.com/src/shared/docs/en/guides/create-react-app.md

 Per Create React App convention, files placed into `public` are not processed, and will instead be copied into `build` when your app is built.

-you'll add images (like your logo) and any other static assets or files you want to make publicly accessible in your app.
+Add images (like your logo) and any other static assets or files to `public` to make them publicly accessible in your app.
 [Learn more about the `public` folder](https://create-react-app.dev/docs/using-the-public-folder).

 ### `src/http/get-api/`